 Project title: MND Register for England, Wales and Northern Ireland

 You are being invited to take part in a research study.
-Before you decide it is important for you to understand the research is being done and what it will involve.
-Please take time to read the following information carefully.
+Before you decide it is important for you to understand why the research is being done and what it will involve.
+Please take the time to read the following information carefully.
 Talk to others about the study if you wish.
 Ask us if there is anything that is not clear or if you would like more information.
-Take time to decide whether or not you wish to take part. (n.b. th wording for this page is taken directly from our research information sheets so some sentences only make sense in context of the clinic, if you have any trouble understanding it please contact us)
+Take the time to decide whether or not you wish to take part. (n.b. the wording for this page is taken directly from our research information sheets so some sentences only make sense in context of the clinic, if you have any trouble understanding it please contact us)

 You can click on the questions below to find out more about the study:

 Motor neuron disease (MND) affects about 5000 people in the UK at any one time, but the true figure is not known as there is no single source of information about who is affected.
 The purpose of the study is to collect and store information about every person with MND in the UK.
 Counting every person with MND allows us to work out the number of people diagnosed with MND per year, how many people currently have the disease and how this is changing with time.
 Information such as gender and ethnicity can be used to look for characteristics of people more likely to develop MND.
 We will also collect information about where people with MND live to allow for planning the care of people with MND to take place.
 It will also tell researchers more about the possible causes of MND.
 We collect information about the disease itself, for example, where you first noticed symptoms, so we can look at how this relates to disease progression.

 You have been invited to take part because you have been diagnosed with MND and are a resident in England, Wales or Nothern Ireland.

 No. It is up to you to decide whether or not to take part.
 If you do, you will be given this information sheet to keep and be asked to sign a consent form.
 The standard of care you receive will not be affected.